GregBalajewicz/RealmOfEmpires/README.md

 </details>

 ### Step D - Compile and run the application
+- Open the solution with Visual Studio
 - Re-build the entire solution
-- Set frb.web as Startup Project
+- Set fbg.web as Startup Project
 - Run / debug the project